IdeaBlade/Breeze/Nuget.builds/Breeze.WebApiSample/readme.txt

-Breeze MVC4 Web API Client Sample NuGet Package ReadMe
+"Breeze for ASP.NET MVC4 Web Api Sample" NuGet Package ReadMe
 -------------------------------------------------------
 This package installs a simple sample applications that
 a) helps confirm your breeze project is setup properly
 b) demonstrates elementary Breeze application setup

-This package depends upon the Breeze.MVC4WebApi package which adds essential Breeze script files and .NET Web Api libraries to your project.
+This package depends upon the Breeze.WebApi package which adds essential Breeze script files and .NET Web Api libraries to your project.

 This readme covers

-- Trying the "Breeze MVC4 Web Api Client Sample" application
+- Trying the "Breeze for ASP.NET MVC4 Web Api Sample" application
 - Trying the Web API calls of that application
 - The inventory of items added by this nuget package